laravel/fortify/UPGRADE.md

  ],
  ```

-Next, define the `two-factor` rate limiter in your application's `FortifyServiceProvider`:
+Next, define the `two-factor` rate limiter in the `boot` method of your application's `FortifyServiceProvider`:

 ```php
 RateLimiter::for('two-factor', function (Request $request) {